uber-archive/makisu/lib/parser/dockerfile/README.md

 - #!COMMIT
     - 'COMMIT' can be any case and there can be whitespace preceding '#', after '!', or after 'COMMIT.'

 This is a special directive that indicates that a layer should be committed (used in the distributed cache).
+To enable this directive, `--commit=explicit` argument is required.

 ## ADD